p3g-18/p3g-18/README.md

 illustration of web developer with laptop

 What I'm doing now
-🔭 I’m currently working on food delivery app using reactjs 🌱 I’m currently learning Reactjs from Namaste React by Akshay Saini
+🔭 I’m currently working on Mutube a youtube clone using reactjs 🌱 I’m currently learning Reactjs from Namaste React by Akshay Saini

 My Languages and tools
-HTML5, CSS3, Javascript, Reactjs
+HTML5, CSS3, Javascript, Reactjs, Tailwind Css